AlvaroRuizDelgado/Terraform_demo_hybrid_cloud/readme.md

-## Terraform demo for OpenStack Days Tokyo 2017
+## Terraform demo for VM based hybrid cloud

 This is a terraform demo created to show how to connect different cloud systems using terraform.